 NOTE: Recycled concrete equivalent may be substituted for all stone classifications.
-Recycled concrete equivalent shall be concrete broken into the sizes meeting the appropriate classification, shall contain no steel reinforcement, and shall have a density of 150 pounds per cubic foot.
+Recycled concrete equivalent must be concrete broken into the sizes meeting the appropriate classification, contain no steel reinforcement, and have a density of 150 pounds per cubic foot.

 A.4 Soil Texture